TheLux83/100-days-of-code/log.md

 **Thoughts:** The (hopefully) last thing I had to do on the vehicles list is the table view fir the invoices each vehicle has.
 Generally I'm finished with it.
 Only linking is missing.
 But therefore I need to have a details or edit view for the invcoices.
 These are the next thing I will work on.

+### Day 44: March 24, 2020

+**Today's Progress**: Created the complete views for the company site

+**Thoughts:** As I thought.
+When I've finished everything in one category, the others won't be that hard.
+So I've created nearly the whole company view today.
+Not finished completely, but didn't had enough time.
+So tomorrow I'll finish this section and work on the invoices after that.

+### Day 45: March 25, 2020

+**Today's Progress**: Created the rest of the company views and mostly everything for the invoice views

+**Thoughts:** Like I said yesterday, these view too were not that hard to create.
+Now that everything is finished, I'll hunt for bugs and will make fine-tuning here and there.